mk-hill/brows/README.md

 listItems: Tutorial, Philosophy, Support, Flux architecture example
 ```

 Browser requirements are [handled automatically](#additional-details) for the vast majority of use cases.
-The `--force-browser` option will override defaults if needed.
+The `--force-browser` option will override this.

 ```console
 $ brows my-single-page-app.com html -h --force-browser > spa.html
 ```

-## Import/Export
+## Import/Export Format

 The import/export format is based around creating, editing, and transferring any number of targets and groups as easily as possible:

 - Uses easy to read and quick to type [YAML](https://yaml.org/start.html) format [by default](#additional-details).
-- Targets are grouped under their URLs.
+- Targets are listed under their URLs.
 - Defaults don't need to be entered.
 - If no other options are being entered, each target name can be directly mapped to its corresponding selector.
 - As in the command line, `http://` is automatically prepended to the URL if it doesn't begin with `http://` or `https://`.
 - Groups can be entered as arrays of target names in any valid YAML format.
-- You don't need to specify whether a browser is needed except for [niche use cases](#other).
+- You don't need to specify whether a browser is needed except for [niche use cases](#overriding-defaults).

 ```yaml
 Targets: